vulcand/vulcan/README.md

 }
 ```

-Auth and cache control using memory, redis or cassandra backends:
+Auth and cache control using memory, Redis or Cassandra backends:

 ```javascript
 function handle(request){